elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-you-interpret-changes-in-coordinates-when-a-figure-is-translated.md

 url: /learn/mathematics/questions/how-do-you-interpret-changes-in-coordinates-when-a-figure-is-translated
 score: -1.0
 related_article1:
-    id: 162222
+    id: 162312
-    title: How do you plot a point on the coordinate plane?
+    title: >-
+        What are the criteria for two figures to be considered congruent?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-plot-a-point-on-the-coordinate-plane
+    url: /learn/mathematics/questions/what-are-the-criteria-for-two-figures-to-be-considered-congruent
 related_article2:
-    id: 162229
+    id: 162326
-    title: What is the role of the center of rotation in a rotation transformation?
+    title: >-
+        How can transformations impact the orientation of a geometric figure?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-role-of-the-center-of-rotation-in-a-rotation-transformation
+    url: /learn/mathematics/questions/how-can-transformations-impact-the-orientation-of-a-geometric-figure
 related_article3:
-    id: 162326
+    id: 162224
+    title: >-
-    title: How can transformations impact the orientation of a geometric figure?
+        How does the center of rotation affect the outcome of a rotation transformation?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-transformations-impact-the-orientation-of-a-geometric-figure
+    url: /learn/mathematics/questions/how-does-the-center-of-rotation-affect-the-outcome-of-a-rotation-transformation
 related_article4:
-    id: 162328
+    id: 162312
-    title: How is translation notation used to interpret changes in coordinates?
+    title: >-
+        What are the criteria for two figures to be considered congruent?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-translation-notation-used-to-interpret-changes-in-coordinates
+    url: /learn/mathematics/questions/what-are-the-criteria-for-two-figures-to-be-considered-congruent
 related_article5:
-    id: 162230
+    id: 162219
+    title: >-
-    title: How do you identify the vertices of a geometric figure?
+        How do rigid transformations affect the orientation of a figure?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-identify-the-vertices-of-a-geometric-figure
+    url: /learn/mathematics/questions/how-do-rigid-transformations-affect-the-orientation-of-a-figure
 ---

 &nbsp;